Corcovado National Park Tours: Three + Days

-Multiple day excursions along the Los Patos - Sirena - La Leona route are the same as the two day excursion described here, only additional days are spent at one or more of the ranger stations along the way.
+Multiple day excursions along the Los Patos - Sirena - La Leona route are the same as the two day excursion described here, only an additional day is spent at Sirena.

 The Park Service allows visitors to stay for as long as five days and four nights inside the park.
 Activities that can be undertaken from each of the ranger stations on non hiking days are briefly summarized below: